 Do we use our time EFFECTIVELY to produce results?
 Or do we get a lot done because we are EFFICIENT?

 To help with managing our time it is important to understand the difference between being EFFECTIVE or simply being EFFICIENT.
-Being effective gets results whilst being efficient will get a lot done but may-or-may-not meet our business and life goals.
+Being effective gets results whilst being efficient will get a lot done but being efficient may-or-may-not meet our business and life goals.

 EFFICIENT people believe TIME IS WHAT YOU MAKE WITH IT.
 They are aware of how much time they are putting into their daily actions, and they are aware of how much gets done with their time.
-These efforts are very good but their focus is not on meeting their business and life goals.
+These efforts are very good but their focus is not necessarily on meeting their business and life goals.

 “I can get it done … just work HARDER” is not necessarily the best strategy.

 EFFECTIVE PEOPLE also believe TIME IS WHAT YOU MAKE WITH IT.
 They measure the results or output of the time they used.
 These people operate with a sensible plan and a clear goal in mind, and focus the majority of their and energy on the important tasks in their plan that are going to reach their goal.